MayaPosch/NymphRPC/README.md

 # NymphRPC #

-**Author:** Maya Posch

-**Date:** 2021/11/11

 ## Overview ##

 NymphRPC is a compact, C++-based Remote Procedure Call (RPC) library.
-Look at the example server and client implementations in the `test` folder to get an idea of how NymphRPC is integrated into an application.
+Please see the example server and client implementations in the `test` folder to get an idea of how NymphRPC is integrated into an application.

 The basic procedure is to define the RPC methods and client-side callbacks in the server, which the client will synchronise with when it connects to the server.
 There is no Domain-Specific Language (DSL) or auto-generated code.